LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 You can read it top-to-bottom, although that's not necessarily how its executed.
 Each group has a `Name` field which is the Fluent Bit plugin that is used.
 Every `Filter` has a `Match` that specifies which logs the filter should be applied to.
-The `Alias` they all set is just a more human-readable name for each step.

 It starts with a `INPUT` that reads all log files that Kubernetes writes on disk on each node.
 The path depends on your Kubernetes distribution, the above is for Talos Linux.
-There is usually one log-file per container and we're just ingesting them all.
+There is usually one log-file per container, and we're just ingesting them all.

 Next come the `FILTER` steps:

-1. `kubernetes` adds additional meta information, such as container names to each log.
+1. `kubernetes` adds additional metadata, such as container names to each log.
   - The `Merge_Log` checks if the log is JSON formatted and makes its structure available
   - Litestream can be [configured to log JSON](https://litestream.io/reference/config/#logging)
 2. `grep` only retains logs made by containers named `litestream-sidecar` or `litestream-restore-snapshot`